bdTechnical/bdTechnical-web/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: /img/logo.svg
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: |-
+      Based in Melbourne, Australia.

+      Streaming to the world!
-  - heading: Working hours
+  - heading: Working Hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: Production Services available 24/7, emails monitored during business hours.
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+I’d love to chat about how we can work together on your next project!
+Please fill out the form below, and include any details on venue and schedule - I’ll get back to you as soon as I can.